patrickf2000/lila/stdlib/stdlib.md

 * lseek -> Move the position in a file (DONE)
 * close -> Close a file (DONE)

+### os

+These are for OS and path-related functions.
+Again, a lot of these are wrappers around syscalls

+* chdir -> Change current working directory for process (DONE)
+* fchdir -> Change current working directory for an file descriptor

 ### mem

 * resize -> Resize an array